Breadcrumb

 British Columbia Specific Information

-Breast cancer is the most common type of cancer in women in British Columbia.
-Breast cancer can occur in men as well, but it is not as common.
-Tests and treatments for breast cancer vary from person to person, and are based on individual circumstances.
-Certain factors such as your age, family history, or a previous breast cancer diagnosis may increase your risk of developing breast cancer.
+Breast cancer is the most common type of cancer in women in British Columbia, though it can also occur in men, but it is not as common.
+Tests and treatments depend on individual circumstances.
+Factors like age, family history or a previous breast cancer diagnosis may increase your risk.
 For information about your specific risk factors, speak with your health care provider.

 For more information about breast cancer and breast cancer screening, visit: